juliasocal/blog/content/posts/those-things-that-hurt-instruct.md

 title = "Those Things That Hurt, Instruct. "

 +++
-> "Those things that hurt, instruct" - Benjamin Franklin
+> "Those things that hurt, instruct" - Benjamin Franklin.

 > Problems are the cutting edge that distinguishes between success and failure.
 They create our courage and our wisdom.
 It's only because of problems that we grow mentally and spiritually.